 - A Resume or a curriculum vitae

-- Two letters of recommendation using Fulbright’s format
+- Three letters of recommendation using Fulbright’s format

 For more details, please refer to each year’s official scholarship announcement, which will be available on Fulbright Thailand’s website during the application period.

 - Test of English as a Foreign Language (TOEFL)

 - Graduate Management Admission Test (GMAT) for business students

 The United States.
 The Fulbright Program in Thailand is a bi-national program for academic exchanges between Thailand and the United States.

 Yes.
 We changed the program name to "Fulbright Thai Graduate Scholarship" to reflect the nature of scholarships which provide funding for both masters and doctoral degrees.

 January – early April of each year.

 Yes, but grant consideration will be made on the academic record of your bachelor’s degree through a transcript of your master’s degree is required.
 You can also apply for a doctoral degree.

 Yes, but you are responsible for the additional expenses necessary to complete the program.